Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 Version + Base58Check → 3...address (mainnet)

-All P2SH addresses start with ‘3’ on mainnet and ‘2’ on testnet, immediately distinguishing them from P2PKH.
+All P2SH addresses begin with ‘3’ on mainnet and ‘2’ on testnet, immediately distinguishing them from P2PKH addresses.

 ScriptSig Construction Pattern#

-P2SH’s unlocking script (ScriptSig) follows a specific pattern:
+The unlocking script (ScriptSig) for P2SH follows a specific pattern:

 <script_data> <serialized_redeem_script>

-Where <script_data> contains values needed to satisfy the redeem script, and <serialized_redeem_script> is the original script whose hash matches the locking script.
+Where <script_data> contains the values needed to satisfy the redeem script’s conditions, and <serialized_redeem_script> is the original script whose hash matches the locking script.

 # Example 1: Create multisig P2SH